BuildABuddha/DBSCAN/README.md

 # About:
 This is a recreation of the DBSCAN algorithm using only scipy as a dependency.
+[Click here to read more about this project.](https://buildabuddha.github.io/2020-07-28-dbscan/)

 This was done for the first 'build week' of the Computer Science portion of my Lambda School education.